jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

-Our toolchain will now install all software components for you **automagically**.
-When it's done (this can take up to 10 minutes), all, except for one, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully installed).
+Our toolchain will now install all required software components for you **automagically**.
+When it's done (this can take up to 10 minutes), all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully installed).

-There will be still **TWO** "grey" jobs: "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" and "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly".
+There will be  **TWO** "grey" jobs: "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" and "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly".
 These jobs will be used later on to actually **RUN** your experiment.
 How cool is that?
 Leave this part for now, we will setup the physical part now.